robinagist/Manic-Mapped-Memory-Server/README.md

 Even more, Manic allows you to write protect the file in memory, and check a previously calculated SHA256 of the text file, against your own SHA256, before it is loaded into a memory map.

+Manic was extracted from an Ethereum oracle project and made open source under an MIT license.
+It is still a work in progress.

 At the moment, Manic will only ingest and index delimited text files.

 ##Configuration is simple: